faosa08/Modern-Ecommerce-Platforms/README.md

 #### Admin pool
 ![Digram img](img/Admin.png)

+#### For website it is the center between customer and admin.
+- Start form the first that is product information is that can make customer choes it.
+- Second is taking customer order before the data go to backend.
+- Third is taking slip from customer who choes transfer before the data go to backend.

 - **Add product:** This task represents the process of adding a new product to your e-commerce store's catalog.
 It includes entering product details, assigning categories, and setting pricing.
 ![Digram img](img/Add.png)